Konstantin-Grudzin/Bot-for-checking-gpg_hw/README.md

 # Telegram Bot for checking students' skills of using gpg

-Discklaimer: this bot was targeted for russian students/ If you wnat to use it in another languages, use translation (Maybe i add translation in future?
+Disclaimer: this bot was targeted for russian students/ If you wnat to use it in another languages, use translation (Maybe i add translation in future?
 We will see)

 This bot get some functions
 1. You can add gpg key and try to decrypt message that bit gives you